DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="1952" height="1072" alt="background1" src="https://github.com/user-attachments/assets/c2859c1f-2d7e-4e3d-8136-5d41491720ba"  class="zoom-img">
       </figure>
       <figcaption>"[...]
-The landscape background is typical of Perugino, *with mountains and hills in deep perspective*.
-To the left of the cross stand saint Jerome (inspiration for the Jesuati) and Francis of Assisi.To its right are Mary Magdalene touching Christ's feet, Blessed Giovanni Colombini (founder of the Jesuati) and John the Baptist (patron saint of Florence).John points to Christ, whilst Jerome has thrown down his cardinal's cap at the foot of the cross, symbolising his rejection of earthly honours. [...]."</figcaption>
+The landscape background is typical of Perugino, <i>with mountains and hills in deep perspective</i>.
+To the left of the cross stand saint Jerome (inspiration for the Jesuati) and Francis of Assisi.
+To its right are Mary Magdalene touching Christ's feet, Blessed Giovanni Colombini (founder of the Jesuati) and John the Baptist (patron saint of Florence).
+John points to Christ, whilst Jerome has thrown down his cardinal's cap at the foot of the cross, symbolising his rejection of earthly honours. [...]."</figcaption>
     </td>
   </tr>
 </table>